Lenovo smartphones: Vibe Z2

 Lenovo called the Vibe Z2 a "selfie phone."
 The Z2 has a back-facing camera with 13 megapixels of resolution and a front-facing camera with 8 megapixels.
 The Z2 has a 64-bit Qualcomm processor, 32 gigabytes of storage, a 720p 5.5-inch display, and has dual SIM slots.
 The battery is rated at 3,000 mAh.
 LTE is supported.
-The body is 7.8mm thick and has unibody design.
+The body is 7.8 mm thick and has unibody design.

 Vibe Z

 The Lenovo Vibe Z is a high-end Android smartphone that accepts dual SIMs.
 It is 7.99 mm thick and has 5.5-inch display.
 The Vibe Z uses a relatively large 1/3.06-inch backlit camera sensor paired with a f/1.8 lens and a dual-LED flash in order to achieve good low-light performance.
 The front-facing camera has a wide-angle lens with an 84-degree field of view.